ProFeel Life International

 Tested and validated by independent Swiss laboratories accredited ISO/IEC 17025:2017

 There is something almost magical about starting your day with a carefully prepared bowl of matcha tea.
-This ritual, rooted in Japanese tradition for centuries, has crossed borders to find its place in our kitchens and even on our Instagram feeds.
+This gesture, rooted in Japanese tradition for centuries, has crossed borders to find its place in our kitchens and even on our Instagram feeds.
 But beyond the aesthetics, what does this powdered green tea truly have to offer for beauty?
 And more importantly: what happens when it is enriched with glycine, zinc and biotin?
-This article unpacks its qualities, explains why Lummi chose to go further than a simple tea, and how this fine matcha powder earns its place in your morning ritual.
+This article unpacks its strengths, explains why Lummi chose to go further than a simple tea, and how this fine matcha powder earns its place in your morning ritual.

 What is organic Japanese matcha tea?